HL7/us-cql-ig/input/pagecontent/testing.md

 }
 ```

 > Note that these tests are not included directly as resources in the implementation guide, since they are part of testing and not directly required for implementation.
-However, the test resources are included in the Postman collections described below.
+However, the test resources are included in _test bundles_ available on the [Downloads](downloads.html) page.

 ### Integration Testing